 So in the second half of the Great Activity Stream Refactoring of 2019, I made myself ask more questions.
 Even around basic feedback, I asked for clarification if I didn’t get it.
 Asking basic questions is tough, but the more I ask now, the less need I’ll need to ask later.

 Take Gradual Notes

 This weekend I looked at my backlog of articles and projects to take notes on.
 But I realized with everything I wanted to read, I wouldn’t have enough time.
 This has happened many times and it ends the same: I wipe my backlog clean, think I won’t make the same mistake, and the cycle continues.

 I tried a more gradual note-taking approach this week, sprinkling a few minutes of it whenever I could: during lulls at work, at lunch, or lounging time after dinner.
 I still wouldn’t learn as much as I wanted, but it was a step in the right direction.

 The result?
-This week I finally added notes on ARIA attributes, Visual Studio Code keyboard shortcuts, mobile accessibility tips, and the Ember decorator pattern from work.
+This week I finally added notes on ARIA attributes and mobile accessibility tips.

 The lesson?
 Savor the small note-taking victories, since they add a lot to one’s knowledge and stock market value over time.

 If this is going to be recurring thing for me, I want to end on a playful note.
 I landed on sharing a thought-provoking tweet from the week, give or take a few days.
 So here it is, your Tweet of Zen.

 "You are being too emotional, just look at things rationally."— Existential Comics (@existentialcoms) February 19, 2019